Honours Bachelor of Science - Nursing

 External Recognition

-This program received preliminary approval from the College of Nurses of Ontario (www.cno.org) on June 4, 2021.
+This Honours Bachelor of Science - Nursing program has received preliminary approval by the College of Nurses of Ontario (www.cno.org).
 Graduates are eligible to apply for registration as a Registered Nurse in Ontario.

 Program Progression